1969 Canadian Grand Prix

 A switch to McLaren to partner Kimi Raikkonen was massively hyped, but an injury early in the season set back Montoya’s chances and though he was back on form by the end of the season, he was well out of the title fight.

 In 2006 things went downhill.
-After a run of sub-par performances, he quit the sport mid-season after a disagreement with Ron Dennis.
+After a run of sub-par performances, he quit the sport mid-season having signed to race in Nascar the following season.